 Periodically, we see people who ask a question like, “I enjoy playing with fidget toys, does that mean I’m on the spectrum?”
-The short answer is “No.”
+They are often very nervous about this for some reason.
+But don’t worry, if you’ve ever thought this, the short answer is “No.”

 Anyone can play with fidget toys, and many people do.
 Likewise, just because you are on the spectrum, it doesn’t mean that you’ll enjoy using a fidget toy.